runli3478/EtherGweiStation/README.md

 A Telegram Bot that sends you the latest gas price, swap fee in Ethereum Networks Current Supported Networks: ETH ARB OP (more to come soon)

-Feel free to support me in the future!
+# API Requirements

-# Create your telegram bot and get the API Key using BotFather
+- Create your telegram bot and get the API Key using BotFather
-# Create your infura API key by registering an account @ infura.io
+- Create your infura API key by registering an account @ infura.io
-# Create your OPTIMISM_API_KEY by registering an account @ optimistic.etherscan.io
+- Create your OPTIMISM_API_KEY by registering an account @ optimistic.etherscan.io
-# Create your ARBISCAN_API_KEY by registering an account @ arbiscan.io
+- Create your ARBISCAN_API_KEY by registering an account @ arbiscan.io

-To run main.py:
+# To run main.py:

 a) Please make sure that you have installed the libraries stated below:
   1) pip install web3